 Various types of heart disease and cardiovascular problems qualify for disability through the Social Security Administration (SSA).
 For most common heart problems, the SSA doesn't evaluate disability according to the underlying heart problem like:

 Unless you're a doctor, it can be difficult to determine which SSA impairment listing your heart condition falls under.
 For example, coronary artery disease is usually evaluated under the listing for ischemic heart disease, though it can also cause congestive heart failure (CHF).

 Most patients who've had a heart attack or have heart disease are evaluated under ischemic heart disease because their doctor has diagnosed them with coronary artery disease.
-But if you have chronic or congestive heart failure, which means your heart is not pumping out enough blood properly, whether it's from high blood pressure, atherosclerosis, cardiomyopathy, or congenital heart disease, you would use the chronic heart failure listing.
+But if you have chronic or congestive heart failure, which means your heart isn't pumping out enough blood, whether it's from high blood pressure, atherosclerosis, cardiomyopathy, or congenital heart disease, Social Security would use the chronic heart failure listing.

-Results of an exercise tolerance test (ETT), also called a stress test, are also important because they tell the SSA how much work/exertion you can do before having heart symptoms like shortness of breath, angina (chest pain), or exhaustion.
+Results of an exercise tolerance test (ETT), also called a stress test, are also important because they tell the SSA how much physical activity you can do before having heart symptoms like shortness of breath, angina (chest pain), or exhaustion.

 An RFC will rate your ability to do sedentary work, light work, or medium work.
-For instance, if your doctor has limited you to standing and walking no more than four hours per day, your RFC will be for sedentary work.
-If your doctor has limited you to no lifting more than 20 pounds, but okays standing or walking for six to eight hours per day, your RFC will be for light work.
+For instance, if your doctor has limited you to standing and walking no more than four hours a day, your RFC will be for sedentary work.
+If your doctor has limited you to lifting no more than 20 pounds but okays standing or walking for six to eight hours per day, your RFC will be for light work.

-If you were given a sedentary RFC, for instance, the SSA will see if there are any desk jobs you can do.
-If you can read and write, the SSA is likely to find that there are desk jobs you could do, and won't find you disabled.
-But for those who are over 55 and have little formal education and skills, chances at getting disability benefits through what's called a "medical-vocational" allowance are much greater.
+If you were given a sedentary RFC, for instance, the SSA would see if there are any desk jobs you can do.
+If you can read and write, the SSA is likely to find that there are desk jobs you could do and won't find you disabled.
+But if you're over 50 or 55 with little formal education and skills, your chances of getting disability benefits through what's called a "medical-vocational allowance" are much greater.

-In your application, include how your heart condition is affecting your ability to exercise, work, and take care of your daily needs.
-Include details such as your needing to use the bathroom more than once per hour because of congestive heart failure or side effects of your heart medication, or your needing to sleep on pillows because of lung congestion.
+In your application, include how your heart condition affects your ability to exercise, work, and take care of your daily needs.
+Include details such as needing to use the bathroom more than once per hour because of congestive heart failure or medication side effects or needing to sleep on pillows because of lung congestion.

-If you have other physical problems as well, include these on your application.
+If you have other physical problems as well, include them on your application.
 For instance, diabetes, obesity, and high blood pressure are common in people with heart failure or heart disease.
 In addition, it's not uncommon for people who've had a heart attack to develop anxiety disorders.
 If you have panic attacks, you should see a psychologist or psychiatrist and include details about your anxiety on your application.